Dispersive effects in a scalar nonlocal wave equation inspired by peridynamics: Introduction

 \section{Introduction}

-A fundamental trait in the mathematical modeling of continuum physics relies in capturing the essential phenomena of a complex problem still keeping the technical difficulties as manageable as possible.
+A fundamental trait in the mathematical modeling of continuum physics relies in capturing the essential phenomena of a complex problem while still keeping the technical difficulties as manageable as possible.
 A typical example of this strategy is provided by classical linear elasticity (\cite{G}) which, in spite of its very long-lasting tradition, represents yet an unavoidable comparison term even for the more recent mechanical theories aimed to describe old and new material behaviors that were not contemplated in the original theory.
 In particular, the spontaneous creation of singularities like cracks or damages and their evolution process, as well as the dispersive characteristics affecting wave propagation, have originated a great effort in exploiting new and subtle mathematical formulations, leading to a general consensus on the fact that macroscopic manifestations as plasticity or failure are governed by intricate mechanisms acting at different scales.
-With respect to these considerations, the analysis of the nonlocal features of a model has become a consolidated strategy towards a better rationale understanding of ``how nature works''.
+With respect to these considerations, the analysis of the nonlocal features of a model has become a consolidated strategy (\cite{CDMV}) towards a better rational understanding of ``how nature works''.

-While the insertion of nonlocal descriptors in classical differential formulations of continuum mechanics (as strain gradient, convolution kernels, etc.) has a long tradition (\cite{StrG, StrG1, E1, E2, Ku, Kr}), the acceptance {\it ab initio} of a material intrinsic length-scale in a genuinely nonlocal theory is a more recent achievement and {\it peridynamics}, as initiated by S.A.
-Silling (see~\cite{Sill, Sill1, Sill2, Sill3, Sill4}), seems to have good chances to shed some new light on these problems.
+While the insertion of nonlocal descriptors in classical differential formulations of continuum mechanics (as strain gradient, convolution kernels, etc.) has a long tradition (\cite{StrG, StrG1, E1, E2, Ku, Kr}), the acceptance {\it ab initio} of a material intrinsic length-scale in a genuinely nonlocal theory is a more recent achievement and {\it peridynamics}, as initiated\footnote{As a terminology remark, we point out that, in several peridynamic models, the kernel is often scaled so that as the interaction range~$\delta$ goes to zero, to obtain a fixed elastic constant.
+The analysis developed in this paper does not adopt such a limit scaling, but we maintain the name of ``perydinamic'' for our model, coherently with~\cite{CCMP, CDFMRV, Coclite_2018,CFLMP}.} by S.A.
+Silling (see~\cite{Sill, Sill1, Sill2, Sill3, Sill4}), seems to have good chances to shed some new light on these problems (for more recent results see \cite{Baant2016, Du2020, MR3803286, MR3554548, Du2018, Weckner2008}).

-In the present paper we deal with possibly the simplest evolution equation arising in linear peridynamics, in one spatial dimension, with the aim of investigating the dispersive features of wave propagation and detect a number of original features due to nonlocality.
+In the present paper we deal with possibly the simplest evolution equation { motivated by} linear peridynamics, in one spatial dimension, with the aim of investigating the dispersive features of wave propagation and detect a number of original features due to nonlocality.